Thread

 Thread Border Router

 A Border Router is responsible for interconnecting Thread network nodes with external IP networks (Internet/LAN/VPN) and forwarding data.
-Leveraging the same IPv6 protocol eliminates the need for protocol translation, simplifying communication processes.
+Since it is based on the same IPv6 protocol eliminates the need for protocol translation, thereby simplifying communication processes.

 A Thread network can also support multiple active Border Routers to provide redundancy and resilience, avoiding single points of failure.
-Border Routers may additionally offer application-layer services (e.g., Thread device discovery proxies).
-During commissioning, when the Commissioner resides on an external network, the Border Router acts as a secure intermediary to assist device onboarding.
-Simultaneously, Border Routers can participate in external routing protocols, announcing global IPv6 prefixes and assigning addresses to network nodes.
+Additionally, Border Routers may additionally offer application-layer services (e.g., Thread device discovery proxies).
+During commissioning, when the Commissioner resides on an external network, the Border Router acts as a secure intermediary to assist device access.
+Simultaneously, Border Routers can participate in external routing protocols, announcing global IPv6 prefixes and assigning addresses to each node.

 Thread Implementation